Is a homeschool support group automatically tax exempt?

 Most homeschool support groups can be considered 501(c)(7) Social Clubs.
 Why is that important?

-I help homeschool groups file for tax exempt status with the IRS.
+I have spent years helping homeschool groups file for tax exempt status with the IRS.

-But there is another type of tax exempt status that may apply to homeschool support groups: 501(3)(7) Social Club.
+But there is another type of tax exempt status that may apply to homeschool support groups: 501(c)(7) Social Club.

 Here’s what it takes to be classified as a 501(c)(7) Social Club: